pforret/jekyll.forret.com/_posts/2004/2004-11-08-squid-cachemgrcgi-ui-hack.md

 > The cache manager (cachemgr.cgi) is a CGI utility for displaying statistics about the squid process as it runs.
 The cache manager is a convenient way to manage the cache and view statistics without logging into the server.
 > (from [Squid FAQ](http://www.squid-cache.org/Doc/FAQ/FAQ-9.html))

-The only thing is &#8230; it&#8217;s so ugly!
+The only thing is &#8230; it's so ugly!
 It uses plain HTML and cannot be customized, the FAQ says.
 However, there is a way to do it:

   * copy `cachemgr.cgi` to `cachemgr2.cgi` so if you do something wrong, the original is not lost.
   * open the CGI file in a text-editor.
-I used `vi`, but if you&#8217;re not used to working with it, use something else (emacs?).
+I used `vi`, but if you're not used to working with it, use something else (emacs?).
   * in the binary file, look for some text portions that look like HTML code
   * while keeping in mind that the # of characters should remain the same, change the <title> and <style> to something that suits you.
-You will have to do this at 2 locations in the file: one for the homepage template and one for the other pages&#8217; template.
+You will have to do this at 2 locations in the file: one for the homepage template and one for the other pages' template.
   * suggestion: just let the CGI use a `style.css` file that you drop into the same folder.
     `<link rel="stylesheet" type="text/css" href="style.css" mce_href="style.css" />` and fill up with spaces to keep the same # characters
   * verify that the `cachemgr` and the `cachemgr2` have the same # bytes